DTasev/playground-mIYV9kJ5/markdowns/welcome.md

 - Not setting the shared information at the end of a state triggers an error in the next access.

 This enforces that if a state reads some of the shared information, it must also write back the updated information.

+// TODO expand?
+This design controls the ownership of an object, it is similar to C++11's `std::unique_ptr`.

+## When to use it?

+When you must guarantee that a resource:
+- must only be accessed once by an instance
+- must be updated by the instance that accessed it

 ## Implementation